Culture Shock in Nigeria

 Socialising in Nigeria

-Both Nigerian men and women are very friendly and are open to meeting new people, so expats who take the time to get to know the locals will be richly rewarded.
+Both Nigerian men and women are known for their friendliness and are open to meeting new people, so expats who take the time to get to know the locals will be richly rewarded.
 Within Abuja and Lagos, there are bars, clubs, shopping malls and cinemas showing all the big name Hollywood releases.
 However, outside of these two cities, manufactured entertainment is rare.
 There will still be bars which serve food and alcohol, but cinemas will be more scarce and the shopping mall will be replaced by markets in the centre of town.

 Ablutions in Nigeria